Meridian High School (Idaho): School newspaper

 The Meridian High Newspaper, the Warwhoop, has history dating back to the 1940s.
 The current layout design program used is Adobe InDesign CS3.
-The Warwhoop's historic papers are located in Meridian High School in the current newspaper room.
+The Warwhoop historic papers collection is located at Meridian High School in the newspaper room.

 Yearbook

 The school's yearbook is called the Mana Ha Sa which is said to be how MHS is pronounced by some unspecified Native Americans.
 The current layout design program used is Adobe InDesign CS3.

 Bands

 The band program consists of: Warrior Marching Band, Warrior Pep Band, Symphonic Band, Varsity Jazz Band, Percussion Ensemble, Jazz Combo and Concert Band.